The History of

 Revitalization of a Relic

-(Written by Chris Warren of Preservation Magazine with additions by Destiny Swan [Hosmer], CBDO of MCCC)
+(Written by Chris Warren of Preservation Magazine)

 The roots of Mural City Coffee Company—a name taken from Dothan’s myriad wall-sized murals depicting historic events and prominent people in the area—can be traced to places as disparate as Iowa and Germany.
 Unlike many other historic preservation projects of this size, the transformation of the building into a vibrant spot for locals to drink coffee and tea, hold meetings, display art, and host poetry readings was one family’s do-it-yourself labor of love.